 - people who dislike animals or who have no desire to work with them

 - patients who have allergies to animals

-Speaking with a therapist can help determine if animal-assisted therapy is right for you.
-This type of therapy will be part of a comprehensive approach to recovery from addiction.
+Speaking with a staff member beforehand can help determine if animal-assisted activities are right for you.
+This service is only part of a comprehensive approach to recovery from addiction.